prajjwal2-3/koinx-be/README.md

 This setup uses a multi-stage build to optimize the Docker image for production.
 The multi-stage build helps keep the final image size smaller by excluding unnecessary build dependencies.

+### Deployment Strategies

+1. **Containerizing the Entire Application on EC2**
+   - **Pros:** Simple setup, consistent environment, easy to scale.
+   - **Cons:** Resources are always allocated (long running process), even for lightweight background tasks, leading to higher costs.
+Any failure impacts the entire application.

+2. **Using Kubernetes with a Cron Resource**
+   - **Pros:** Scalable, robust, and ideal for managing complex workloads.
+   - **Cons:** Overhead of setting up and managing Kubernetes for a lightweight job.
+Higher costs and complexity for small-scale tasks.

+3. **My Approach: Splitting into Two Services**
+   - **HTTP Service:** Handles API requests, containerized and deployed on EC2 (If serving verr high traffic) otherwise lambda.
+   - **Background Job:** AWS Lambda fetches data from CoinGecko and updates the database.
+EventBridge invokes the Lambda every 2 hours.

+   **Pros:**
+   - Cost-efficient: Lambda runs only when needed.
+   - Resilient: HTTP service and background job are independent, ensuring no downtime if one fails.
+   - Simplified setup for lightweight background tasks.
+   **Cons:** Limited control over serverless environments and potential latency in Lambda cold starts.

+This approach balances cost, reliability, and scalability, making it ideal for current needs.